roterodamus/archm8c-hyprjack/README.md

 # ArchM8C-HyprJack: A Simple Bash Script for a Dirtywave M8 Console

 This repository has a simple Bash script that turns your (old)computer into an "M8C Console" for the Dirtywave M8 or the Dirtywave M8 Headless.
-It uses Jack as audio server and sets up the right audio and MIDI connections.
+It uses Jack as audio server and sets up the right audio in- and outputs and MIDI connection.
 It also uses Hyprland to show a floating window of M8C in the center of the screen with a nice background.

 ## Prerequisites